git4razat/java-samples/README.md

 # java-samples
-Repo provides java samples for various solved in java.
+Repo provides samples for various problems solved in java.